 › Canada › By Date

 As part of its ongoing work on the mutual agreement procedure (MAP) under tax treaties, the OECD makes available to the public annual statistics on the MAP caseloads of member countries and of certain non-OECD economies.
-MAP statistics have now been released for 2008 and 2009.
+MAP statistics have now been released for 2010.